kentik/config-snippets-cloud/cloud_AWS/terraform/module/demo/README.md

 ![](.assets/gifs/checkFlowLogs.gif)

 Next, check the S3 buckets.
-There is no bucket with terraform in name.
+There is no bucket with `terraform` string in name.
+It means that our module was not executed.

 ![](.assets/gifs/checkS3Bucket.gif)